 Advanced LIGO Project internal organization

 The organization follows the Work Breakdown Structure of the Advanced LIGO Project, with lead personnel indicated though the detector subsystem level; please see Figure 1 and LIGO-M070069, Advanced LIGO Organization Chart.
-The Project Leader reports to the LIGO Laboratory Executive Director, who is also the Principal Investigator for the project award.
-The Leader supervises the Project Manager and the System Engineer, and this senior management group runs the project.
+The Project Leader/Manager reports to the LIGO Laboratory Executive Director, who is also the Principal Investigator for the project award.
+The Leader supervises the Deputy Project Managers and the System Engineer, and this senior management group runs the project.
 For each project subsystem, a lead engineer and a lead scientist are designated, with one acting as the subsystem leader.
 The definition of these positions is given in Table 1.
 In several cases, a leader for a subset of related or integrated subsystems has been designated to coordinate activities within those subsystems.
 The assignment of staff (engineers, scientists, technicians, etc.) below the subsystem lead personnel are not shown in the organizational chart; these assignments will in general change with time and project needs.

-The Advanced LIGO Senior Management consists of the Project Leader, Project Manager, and Systems Engineer.
+The Advanced LIGO Senior Management consists of the Project Leader/Manager, Deputy Project Managers, and Systems Engineer, and Systems Scientist.
 This group will meet at least weekly (by telephone/video).
 The Project Leader will meet at least weekly (by telephone/video) with the LIGO Lab Directorate.

 Advanced LIGO advisory mechanisms